NikitaIvanovV/atom-tic80/README.md

 ### Run

 `Tic80: Run` command simply runs TIC-80.
-Although, it's not that simple because Atom needs to know how to run do it.
+Although, it's not that simple because Atom needs to know how to run it.

 Try out the command: if it fails, go to the package settings and set proper path to your TIC-80 executable file.